banhysaj/mcpp_async/README.md

 # mcpp_async

 The async version of [mcpp](https://github.com/banhysaj/mcpp.git).
-It is the same library, the difference is that this build runs tool calls on a worker thread pool instead of one at a time, and it supports request cancellation.
+It is the same library, the difference is that this version runs tool calls on a worker thread pool instead of one at a time, and it supports request cancellation.

 If you're new to the project, read the base repo first and the core API (registering tools, `ToolResult`, arguments,